Raggs: History

 Raggs was originally created in 1990 by U.S. advertising executive Toni Steedman for her 6-year-old daughter, Alison, as a series of carpool stories.
 Steedman later used the Raggs characters for a regional mall promotion and advertising campaign.
 By 2001, the successful mall programs encouraged Steedman, along with former HBO producer Carole Rosen, to create a one-hour music video-inspired pilot called "Pawsuuup," which was shot in Myrtle Beach, South Carolina, and New York City in August 2001.
 While Steedman shopped the pilot for a production or broadcast partner, The Raggs Band (also known as the Raggs Kids' Club Band because of the regional mall kids' clubs for which Raggs served as mascot) began playing concerts at fairs, festivals and performing arts venues.

 In 2005, Steedman and her company, Raggs LLC, entered into a co-production relationship with Southern Star International (now Endemol Australia) to produce the Raggs series for the Seven Network in Sydney, Australia.
 Production began in 2005 using Alias Maya at the ABC Studios in Sydney, and the first episode of Series 1 began airing daily at 9 am on Seven in January 2006.
 Series 1 consisted of 65 half hours episodes.
 Raggs quickly garnered strong ratings and, within a few months of airing, Seven ordered Series 2, an additional 65 episodes.
 In 2007, Seven ordered Series 3, also 65 episodes, bringing the total to 195 original half hours by 2009.
 Each episode featured original Raggs’ music, written and produced in the U.S. by Concentrix Music and Sound Design, requiring over 200 original songs for the 195 half hours of shows.

+In March 2007, Telemundo, the NBC-owned Spanish language network, and V-me, the public Spanish Language network owned by PBS and by its own company V-me Media Inc., licensed 144 episodes of Raggs in Spanish.

 Southern Star distributed Raggs to several countries including Singapore, Bulgaria, South Africa and India.
 In the U.S., Steedman worked to establish Raggs on public television.
-KQED San Francisco signed on as the presenting station in association with American Public Television, and Raggs began airing on public TV stations in 2007.
+KQED San Francisco signed on as the presenting station in association with American Public Television, and Raggs began airing on public TV stations in 2007 in select markets and in 2008 nationwide.

-In January 2010, Steedman reacquired Southern Star’s distribution and licensing rights under Blue Socks Media LLC.
+In January 2010, Steedman reacquired Southern Star's distribution and licensing rights under Blue Socks Media LLC.
 Blue Sock Media LLC, completing a complete consolidation of the worldwide assets, later purchased Raggs LLC.
 Steedman continues to head Blue Socks Media in Charlotte, North Carolina.

-In July 2012, Telemundo, the NBC-owned Spanish language network, licensed 120 episodes of Raggs in Spanish.
-Raggs aired on Telemundo Saturdays at 8 am ET and Sundays at 8 and 8:30 am ET.

 The Raggs characters are used at Grand Palladium family-friendly resorts in the Caribbean and Mexico to host the kids program, "Play at Palladium with Raggs."
-Features include a Live Show, disco party, and character breakfast.
+Features include a live show, disco party, and character breakfast.